carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_14/README.md

 => http://192.168.0.63:30080

-## B. Configure the snapshot feature.
+## B. Configure the snapshot feature

 This [link](https://github.com/kubernetes-csi/external-snapshotter) is a good read if you want to know more details about installing the CSI Snapshotter.
 You first need to install 3 CRD which you can find in the Kubernetes/CRD directory or in the CSI Snapshotter github repository.